-State of the Sector and other reports that have come out every year showing that communicators, in vast numbers, don’t have a plan.
+State of the Sector and other reports that come out every year show consistently that communicators, in vast numbers, don’t have a plan.

 Well, there are a few, completely understandable reasons why you are struggling to get your comms planned out in advance.

 And we totally get it.
 You’re not alone.

 Organizations are notorious for treating comms as an ‘on-demand’ service.
 Last-minute comms emergencies, where internal comms is looped in at the last minute are rampant.